jakeown/mcmc_line_fitting/README.md

 but can easily be adapted to fit other models to different types of data.

-This directory also contains a sample spectra that can be used to test the code, as well as the mcmc_histogram.py code that creates histograms of the maximum likelihood parameters of the model.
+This directory also contains a sample spectra that can be used to test the code, as well as the mcmc_params_plotter.py code that creates histograms and triangle plots of the maximum likelihood parameters of the model.